guspurwania/libra/README.md

 php artisan serve
 ```

-You can see in your browser and type the URL http://localhost:8000. <br />
+You can see in your browser and type the URL http://localhost:8000.
-This the end of instalation step

 ## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests
+Here is a way to test projects on a Public URL using Ngrok and integrate it with a telegram bot

+### Running the project on a Public URL

 Explain what these tests test and why